Q3 Web Site Evaluation

 - evaluate web sites

-Database: A database is a collection of pieces of information that is organized and used on a computer.
+Database: A collection of pieces of information that is organized and used on a computer.

 Play the Vocabulary Game below to practice the Key Vocabulary.

 You can change the Quiz mode to Match, Test, Learn, Flash Cards, Spell using the selection list at the bottom right of the activity that says "Choose a Study Mode."
 Direct Link

 1. You have learned how to search mel.org and Google.
 Watch the following video to make a decision on which resource to use when you are doing your research.